marginaltech/marginaltech.github.io/index.md

 You might have been led to believe that your industry is being disrupted by digital innovation and transformations.

+Certainly, a lot of people have a financial incentive in making "digitalisation" appear impressive, confusing and expensive.

-The existential threat posed by technology in most industries is much simpler to understand and counter:
+I believe the threat and promise of technology in most industries is more broadly accessible than advertised.
+It goes like this:

-1. Methodically integrate automation and analytics into your business processes.
+1. Integrate automation and analytics into your processes.
+2. Develop modest, but substantive, bespoke capabilities.
-2. Compound modest bespoke capabilities that mutually reinforce insight and efficiency.
+3. Repeat, reinforcing insight and efficiency.
-3. Step-changes in how you do business will become apparent and be difficult for competitors to reproduce.
+4. Step-changes in how you do business will become apparent and be difficult for competitors to reproduce.

+Innovation isn't speculation.
+Disciplined reinvestment of marginal gains in private is what drives the unexpected leaps in capability deemed innovative in public.

+This is technology as it is played, rather than as it is sold.

-Simple, but not easy.
+It's simple, but not easy.

-Like many things in life, the passage of time between (2) and (3) is crucial and under-appreciated.
-Innovation appears sudden from the outside, but is a compounding process on the inside.
-You can't buy your way straight to (3), although plenty of people will sell you that if you are buying.

 ### I help organisations elicit ends and execute means.

-Meaningful changes are effective, proportionate and sustainable.
+Let your competitors waste time and money indulging grandiose visions of digital transformation.

-I started a consultancy to do hands-on work that was more meaningful, to both me and my clients.
-I called it Marginal Technologies to remind myself where value really lies.
+I started my own consultancy to do work that was more meaningful, to both me and my clients.
+I called it Marginal Technologies to remind myself where value really lies: in complementary changes that are effective, proportionate and sustainable.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
 I have a history of innovating in unfamiliar domains.
 I am a doer.
 Thrifty.
 Impact driven.

 You should consider me if you need more from consultancy than technology evangelism from an MBA.

 #### Thanks for reading.
-Now let's talk.
+Talking is more fun.

 <form action="https://submit-form.com/j1CmLPsN" target="_self">
    <input type="text" name="email" placeholder="Contact details">